phalado/Personal-Projects/README.md

 ### Tic Tac Toe

-Project in colaboration with [Felipe Enne][Felipe-github].
+Project in collaboration with [Felipe Enne][Felipe-github].

 https://github.com/FelipeEnne/Tic-Tac-Toe-JavaScript

-The objective was to create a Tic Tac Toe game, now using JavaCript, HTML and CSS.
+The objective was to create a Tic Tac Toe game, now using JavaScript, HTML and CSS.

 A live version can be seen [here](https://raw.githack.com/FelipeEnne/Tic-Tac-Toe-JavaScript/development/index.html)